LEdwards-Analytics/Mental-Health-Analysis-and-Hypothesis-Testing/Suicide-Rate-Analysis.md

     ## 10  1994   232063
     ## # ℹ 21 more rows

+A pretty steep increase in suicides per 100k up until the big spike from 1994-1995, then overall decreasing with some small increases between years

 We can also look at the change over time with the rate of suicides to get an idea of how rapidly it’s decreasing or increasing.
 This will also give a base answer to my question of how the rate of suicides (per 100k)